conedevelopment/sprucecss-site-eleventy/src/docs/getting-started/accessibility.md

 Building something more inclusive is a long process.
 We learn on the way, too, so this always will be a work in progress.

-<Notification type="info">We will do our best to test our code with <a href="https://www.nvaccess.org/download/">NVDA</a> (under Windows 10).
+{% notification %}We will do our best to test our code with <a href="https://www.nvaccess.org/download/">NVDA</a> (under Windows 10).
 Testing is an area where help is much appreciated. <a href="https://github.com/conedevelopment/sprucecss/issues">Please open an issue</a> if you have any input related to this topic.
-Thank you!</Notification>
+Thank you!{% endnotification %}

 ## WCAG 2.1